A New Era in U.S.-China Relations?VIEW EVENT DETAILS

 Ronnie C. Chan, Co-Chair, Asia Society & Chairman, Asia Society Hong Kong Center

-The Ambassador Burton Levin Lecture Series was established in 1995 to honor the Asia Society Hong Kong Center’s founding director and is intended to facilitate, broaden and enrich dialogue about US-Asian relations and intra-Asian relations.
+The Ambassador Burton Levin Lecture Series was established in 1995 to honor Asia Society Hong Kong Center’s founding executive director, and is intended to facilitate, broaden and enrich dialogue about U.S.-Asian relations and intra-Asian relations.

 Salmon Tartare with Pickled Fennel, Capers and Microgreens